Benak961/Snake-Water-Gun/README.md

 # Snake-Water-Gun
-This game is a very quick and easy game which is very much similar to stone paper scissor.
+This game is a very quick and easy game which is very much similar to stone paper scissor .